temporalio/cli/temporalcli/commandsmd/commands.md

 | subject to change.                                                  |
 +---------------------------------------------------------------------+

-### temporal task-queue versioning insert-assignment-rule: Add an assignment rule at a index
+### temporal task-queue versioning insert-assignment-rule: Add an assignment rule at a index (Experimental)

 Inserts a new assignment rule for this Task Queue.
 Rules are evaluated in order, starting from index 0.
 The first applicable rule is applied, and the